nforgeio/neonKUBE/README.md

   `powershell Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`

+15. Restart Visual Studio (to pick up the environment new variables) and build **Tools/neon-cli**

-15. Import the Ansible passwords used for encrypting secret files in the Git repository Import using this command (use the standard neonFORGE **DEVOPS Password** when prompted):
+16. Import the Ansible passwords used for encrypting secret files in the Git repository Import using this command (use the standard neonFORGE **DEVOPS Password** when prompted):

 &nbsp;&nbsp;&nbsp;&nbsp;`neon ansible password import %NF_ROOT%\passwords.zip`

-16. Restart Visual Studio and/or any command windows to pick up the change the environment variable changes above.

 17. Confirm that the solution builds: